tommaier123/FlatShocker/README.md

 8. Check polarity using a multimeter: the big spring was negative and the small spring positive
 9. Connect to the USB port accordingly.
 The outer small gold contact on the side marked with **V** is positive
 10. Solder wires to the stainless steel discs

-    (Tip: I had some problems with flux, so I first put solder on the soldering tip, waited for the flux to burn off, then applied it to the disc.)
+    (I had some problems with flux, so I first put solder on the soldering tip, waited for the flux to burn off, then applied it to the disc)
 12. Put the wires through the electrode holes and solder them directly to the shocker prongs (no need to desolder them)
 13. Put the electrodes in their holes
 14. Arrange the wires so the vibrator can spin freely